Working Capital Turnover

 By their very nature, small businesses have thin or low working capital.
 This is true for several reasons:

-2) In small business, any excess working capital is either used to purchase additional fixed assets or reward owners/investors with distributions/dividend.
+2) In a small business, any excess working capital is either used to purchase additional fixed assets or reward owners/investors with distributions/dividends.
 This forces the business to carry thin net current assets.

-With a small denominator in the formula the resulting ratio is almost certainly guaranteed to be high.
-One useful attribute of a working capital turnover rate is a minimum threshold for the rate in small business.
+With a small denominator in the formula, the resulting ratio is almost certainly guaranteed to be high.
+One useful attribute of a working capital turnover rate is a minimum threshold for the rate in small businesses.
 Here are the general guidelines and appropriate investigative steps:

 .
 Rate Meaning and Investigation

 . > 10:1<30:1 This is the normal range for small business.
 Use other ratios to evaluate the operation.
-This ratio is only stating that the business is operating its working capital appropriately.
+This ratio only states that the business is operating its working capital appropriately.
 Use the quick and operating cash ratio to analyze the ability to pay current bills.

 . > 30:1 This is an excellent sign if the company is generating operating cash flow.
-This means the company is spending working capital on more fixed assets, debt reduction or payment of dividends to owners.
+This means the company is spending working capital on more fixed assets, debt reduction, or payment of dividends to owners.
 If operating cash flow is negative, a huge warning is appropriate.
-Cash to cover this loss must come from working capital which means potential solvency issues in the near future as net working capital is thin already driving the ratio higher.
+Cash to cover this loss must come from working capital, which means potential solvency issues shortly, as net working capital is thin already, driving the ratio higher.

 Summary – Working Capital Turnover